How Much Does PureVPN Cost?

-There are a couple of ways to save on PureVPN, one of them is signing up for the week trial and then the discounted annual plan.
-But depending on the season, there are more deals available.
+There are a couple of ways to save on PureVPN; one of them is signing up for two whole years.
+However, depending on the season, there are more deals available.

 Students can get 15 percent off of subscriptions from PureVPN from Student Beans.
 We’re not students so we can’t see the coupon code, but if you log into Student Beans, you can copy and paste it before you purchase PureVPN for some great savings.

-Again, to get PureVPN at its cheapest possible price, sign up for the two year plans, which for $67.92 works out to just $2.83 per month.
+Again, to get PureVPN at its cheapest possible price, sign up for the two-year plans, which for $59.46 works out to just $2.48 per month.

 Holiday and Special Discounts

 Throughout the year, PureVPN offers a slew of different discounts, so if you’re looking to save, just wait until the next holiday.
 Here are the deals we’ve seen throughout the years: